fnordware/DCIconverter/src/README.md

 ###Chromatic Adaptation

-Your vision automatically adjust for different lighting conditions using [chromatic adaptation](http://en.wikipedia.org/wiki/Chromatic_adaptation).
-An image projected in an office setting will appear more blue when viewed in a theater without chromatic adaptation.
+Your vision automatically adjusts for different lighting conditions using [chromatic adaptation](http://en.wikipedia.org/wiki/Chromatic_adaptation).
+An image projected in an office setting will appear more blue when viewed in a theater unless this is taken into account.

-DCI Converter uses the [Bradford method](http://www.brucelindbloom.com/index.html?Eqn_ChromAdapt.html) to perform chromatic adaptation between the [illuminant](http://en.wikipedia.org/wiki/Standard_illuminant) named by your chosen RGB Color Space and an illuminant or [**color temperature**](http://en.wikipedia.org/wiki/Color_temperature) you specify.
+DCI Converter uses the [Bradford method](http://www.brucelindbloom.com/index.html?Eqn_ChromAdapt.html) to perform chromatic adaptation between the [illuminant](http://en.wikipedia.org/wiki/Standard_illuminant) named by your RGB Color Space and an illuminant or [**color temperature**](http://en.wikipedia.org/wiki/Color_temperature) you specify.

 sRGB and Rec.
 709 use [D65](http://en.wikipedia.org/wiki/Illuminant_D65) while ProPhoto RGB uses [D50](http://en.wikipedia.org/wiki/Standard_illuminant#Illuminant_series_D) as the source illuminant.